This chapter of our documentation is still in beta. We welcome feedback, corrections,

 begin adding sources from your critical paratexts.

-Modernize your play.
+Modernize your text.

 Write the remainder of your annotations.